-Daniel McNeil joined Carleton in 2014 as a strategic hire to enhance the university’s research, teaching and program development in Migration and Diaspora Studies.
-Before joining Carleton, he held the Ida B. Wells-Barnett Professorship in African and Black Diaspora Studies at DePaul University in Chicago and taught Media and Cultural Studies at the University of Hull and Newcastle University in the United Kingdom.
+Daniel McNeil joined Carleton in 2014 as a strategic hire to enhance the university’s research, program development and teaching in Migration and Diaspora Studies.
+Before joining Carleton, he served as the Ida B. Wells-Barnett Professor of African and Black Diaspora Studies at DePaul University in Chicago and taught Media and Cultural Studies at the University of Hull and Newcastle University in the United Kingdom.

 MGDS2000: Introduction to Migration and Diaspora Studies